michelbeyrouty/club-box/README.md

 # club-box
 * Deployed at https://club-boxx.onrender.com/
-* Simple replica of club house app.
+* Simple video chat web-app.
 Only two persons can join in one room
-## Running the app on development server
+## Running the app locally
 * `npm install`
 * `node index.js`
 * open `localhost:3000`